 She spent ten years previously running a business with her partner where she was the Company Secretary.
 Prior to that, she spent 10 years working in one of the UK's biggest car dealerships in accounts and administration.

 She completed her BA (Hons) in Business and Management at the College where she received a first class with honours.
-She also holds a PGCE and is currently studying towards her Master's Degree in Innovation, Leadership and Management.
-She has recently gained fellowship with Advance HE and her current research interests include innovation and its impact on organisational success in all sectors.
+She also holds a PGCE and is currently studying towards her Master's Degree in Company Law.